Anyone with prior knowledge of digital marketing has heard of keyword intent.

 Although informational intent keywords might not bring about high conversation rates, they fulfil their role of identifying problems and finding appropriate solutions.

-For example, if the user is looking for ways to make salsa, they have to type “how to make salsa” to access various posts and blogs, complete with videos and pictures.
+For example, if users are looking for ways to make salsa, they have to type “how to make salsa” to access various posts and blogs, complete with videos and pictures.
 The ranking of these web pages is in order of importance.

-Similarly, people also ask questions like “what are keywords?” or “what is keyword intent?”.
+Similarly, people ask questions like “what are keywords?” or “keyword intent?”.
 In such cases, Google displays a list of top sites that can adequately answer these search queries.

 You may use these keywords in your content to answer relevant questions and establish your brand as an authoritative source in the industry.
 By doing this, you also improve the SEO rankings for your business.